microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

 To actually run the benchmark:
 - **make run RUN_ARGS='--benchmarks=bert --scenarios=Offline,Server,SingleStream --config_ver=default --test_mode=PerformanceOnly --fast**: Run performance mode which focuses
 on the efficiency of the model in making predictions.
+In this example, the command will run the bert benchmark, with Offline, Server, and Single Stream scenarios, using the default config version, in performance only mode, and with fewer iterations for faster turnaround time.
 The json output will include a valid/invalid output, and either the latency or throughput.
+For example this is the json output for the Single Stream scenario:
 ```
 {
     "benchmark_full": "bert-99",